-We have included a number of our own products, only where we are convinced that they are deserving of their place in the list, and we have included paid and free resources without discrimination.
+We have included a number of our own products, only where we are convinced that they are deserving of their place in the list, and we have included paid and free study resources without discrimination.

 The list is broken up by category and each item is clearly marked as to what JLPT level it targets.
 Everything on this list deserves your attention, but resources we’re particularly fond of, the kind we’d use ourselves, are additionally marked with a little star.

 - Reviewing vocab & kanji

 - Grammar reference

 Our very own textbook.
 Not written in a ‘hold your hand’ style that some require, but clear and comprehensive, covering all that is needed to prepare for the JLPT exams and most day-to-day situations.
 Those who prefer romaji should look elsewhere, but the native audio, interactive elements and assessments make it a perfect study and revision tool.

 Probably the most popular Japanese textbook, published by The Japan Times, is well worth its reputation.
 Everything is well laid out, with clear grammar explanations, engaging dialogues, and helpful exercises.
 Best used with a teacher, working towards taking the JLPT.

 You can think of this textbook as Genki III.
 Same publisher, similar presentation and structure—definitely one of the best intermediate-advanced paper textbooks on the market.